Infineon/mtb-example-wifi-mcuboot-rollback/README.md

 # PSoC&trade; 6 MCU: MCUboot-based bootloader with rollback to factory app

-This code example implements a bootloader based on [MCUboot](https://mcu-tools.github.io/mcuboot/) to demonstrate ‘Rollback’ to a known good image ("factory_app_cm4") in case of unrecoverable error conditions in the current application.
+This code example implements a bootloader based on [MCUboot](https://mcu-tools.github.io/mcuboot/) to demonstrate ‘rollback’ to a known good image ("factory_app_cm4") in case of unrecoverable error conditions in the current application.

 In this example, the bootloader can load the factory application from a known location in the external memory by directly copying it into the primary slot in the internal flash, based on user inputs during boot.
 The factory app can then perform the OTA upgrade to download an image over Wi-Fi and place it to the secondary slot of MCUboot.

 This code example includes the following applications:

 - **bootloader_cm0p:** The bootloader is a tiny application based on [MCUboot](https://mcu-tools.github.io/mcuboot/).
 This is the first application to start on every reset, and runs entirely on the CM0+ CPU.
 It is responsible for validating and authenticating the firmware images in the primary and secondary slots, performing necessary upgrades, and booting the CM4 CPU.

    The *bootloader* determines the application to run on the CM4 CPU (*blinky_cm4* or *factory_app_cm4*) depending on the state of the primary slot and user events.
 If you are new to MCUboot, you can try the [MCUboot-based basic bootloader](https://github.com/Infineon/mtb-example-psoc6-mcuboot-basic) example first to understand the basics.

 - **blinky_cm4:** This application is designed to run on the CM4 CPU.
 At present, this is a tiny application that blinks the LED at different rates based on build-time configurations.
 On successful build, a binary file is generated, which is used to demonstrate OTA firmware upgrades.